Spring Thesis/Dissertation Accelerator: January 9th-12th, 2023

-This is a four-day intensive event for graduate students wishing to progress quickly on their theses and dissertations between semesters.
+This is a four-day intensive professionalization workshop for graduate students wishing to progress quickly on their theses and dissertations between semesters.
 The Writing Center will provide help with goal setting and accountability, and a variety of KU staff will be available for individual, specialized consultations on a range of topics: writing, goal setting and creating accountability, field-specific research, database research and locating sources, EndNote, Zotero, and thesis/dissertation formatting.
 Students will benefit from coaching, encouragement, and plenty of quiet time to write during these four days.
 Participants are required to attend each day for the full duration (8:30am-4:00pm).
 Breakfast refreshments and lunch will be provided each day.
-This event is open to all graduate students drafting their masters theses, master projects, or doctoral dissertations: preference goes to students past the proposal stage.
+This event is open to all graduate students drafting their masters theses, master projects, or doctoral dissertations: preference goes to students who are close to graduation.
 It is capped at 30 students.
 The event is free of charge.

 In 2005 the University of Pennsylvania held a dissertation "boot camp" because staff felt that students should not have to pay out of pocket for dissertation coaches.
 Soon this idea caught on with other colleges and universities.
 Now dissertation boot camps are being held across North America and the world.
 Most of these events include mandatory morning sessions and optional afternoon sessions as well as individual consultations and help with goal setting and accountability.
 The KU Writing Center has decided to welcome masters students working on their theses to our event.
 We have also chosen to focus on acceleration and progress, rather than use a militaristic "boot camp" approach.

 Registration Opens December 5th, 2022